Frequently Asked Questions about Volunteering at DCC ’13

 Each day you volunteer, you will check in at the volunteer registration desk at the Convention Center.
 We ask that you check in a minimum of one (1) hour before your shift.
 That way we’ll know who is on the premises.
 Should something happens at the last minute that prevents you from showing up for your shift, we can find someone to fill in for you.

 When will I find out my assignment?

 Once we receive all the volunteer applications, our staff will work with the area managers to create assignments.
-You will receive your assignment at the volunteer orientation that will occur in spring 2013 (exact date to be determined).
+You will receive your assignment at the volunteer orientation (exact date to be determined).

 Why shouldn’t I volunteer?